-- The Department requires that a minimum of 15 credit hours of the Major program be completed at Ohio State University. - Major program courses may not be used for GE purposes, except in the case of the Global Studies requirements. - Philosophy 2367 may not count towards your Major program, although it may be used for GE purposes.
-Philosophy 5010S may not count toward your 5000-level course requirement. - Students choosing to double major should consult with Keara Henry to review ASC's requirements concerning overlap among major courses. - Your individual path through the Major will depend on your own timeline and your other studies, and should be discussed with your Academic Advisor.
+- The Department requires that a minimum of 15 credit hours of the Major program be completed at Ohio State University. - Philosophy 2367 may not count towards your Major program, although it may be used for GE purposes.
+Philosophy 5010S may not count toward your 5000-level electives. - Major program courses may not be used for GE purposes, with the following exceptions: - New GE: One GE Foundation course may be satisfied with the prerequisite to the major (Philosophy 1500, 1501, or 2500).
+Up to two Theme courses from different themes may be counted in both the GE and the major. - Legacy GE: The Global Studies Requirement may be counted in the major; the Quantitative and Logical Skills requirement may be satisfied with the prerequisite to the major (Philosophy 1500, 1501, or 2500). - Students choosing to double major should consult with Keara Henry to review ASC's requirements concerning overlap among major courses. - Your individual path through the Major will depend on your own timeline and your other studies, and should be discussed with your Academic Advisor.